spamsgood/spamsgood/README.md

 # HelloThere.gif

 I'm a college student studying CIS.
+If its techy or nerdy im interested.

 ## About Me
-- Currently battling cancer
+- Currently battling cancer :/

 - 🎓 Earning an A.S. in Networking and an A.S. in Science Exploration.
 I only need one more class in fall 2024 to graduate with both.
 - 📜 I've earned certificates in: